OpenTimelineIO/OpenTimelineIO-Java-Bindings/README.md

 cd OpenTimelineIO-Java-Bindings

-./gradlew build # this builds and runs all tests
+./gradlew build -Pj=<number of parallel jobs># this builds and runs all tests
 ```
+The optional property `-Pj` specifies the parallel build level for the C++/JNI code.

 If you're using a system-wide gradle installation, ensure the version to be 6.x.x.
 You can find the generated jar file in the `build/libs` directory.